purescript/spago/README.md

 ### Building, bundling and testing a project

-We can then build the project and its dependencies by running:
+We can build the project and its dependencies by running:

 ```bash
 $ spago build